msoehren/nG-BotClassifier/README.md

 # File Descriptions

-**All Models** - Comparison: This file displays all of the models trained in this project on the first dataset and outputs a comparison of Accuracy and AUC at the end.
+**All Models - Comparison**: This file displays all of the models trained in this project on the first dataset and outputs a comparison of Accuracy and AUC at the end.

 **Best Model**: This file displays the currently best performing model (GloVe)